 You’ve heard of dental implants, but you still have a lot of questions, right?
-Today, the Campbell Dental Group team tackles eleven of the most common questions people have about dental implants and dental implant surgery.
-Take a look and then give us a call to schedule your next consultation in Tucson.
+Today, the Preferred Dental team tackles eleven of the most common questions people have about dental implants and dental implant surgery.
+Take a look and then give us a call to schedule your next consultation in Kansas City.

 1) What is Dental Implant Surgery?

 Dental implant surgery is a common option for replacing missing teeth.
 Unlike removable dentures that rest on the gum line, dental implants are a long-term treatment that is surgically implanted into the jaw.
 These implanted, artificial teeth look like real teeth and have the same functionality as well.
 They are a more permanent solution to ordinary dentures and bridgework.

 2) What are the benefits of Dental Implant Surgery?

 Among the many advantages to getting dental implants are:

 Improved appearance.
 Dental implants look and feel more natural than dentures.
 Because they fuse with your jawbone, they become permanent.
 Eventually, you won’t even notice them.